 There are many reasons why the post-secondary education system has not met expectations.
 First of all, the majority of parents and students want to have a degree, at least a high school diploma, and then they can go to university, learn a trade, go abroad or directly participate in the labor force.

 In countries with advanced education, vocational education is integrated with general education and university education.
-Therefore, high schools include: high school technology (for students who will continue to university), vocational high school (for students who want to enter the workforce early) and combined/comprehensive high school (with vocational training and supplementary cultural training and high school cultural training with vocational training for good and excellent secondary school students).
+Therefore, high schools include: high school technology (for students who will continue to university), vocational high school (for students who want to enter the workforce early) and combined/comprehensive high school (with vocational training and additional cultural education and high school cultural education with vocational training for good and excellent junior high school students).

-In Vietnam, vocational education and general education are managed by two ministries, so general education is generally high school (regular high school, specialized high school).
-Even in vocational education and continuing education centers, students mainly study the continuing education system at high school level, vocational training is very little and is gradually decreasing, almost zero.
+Meanwhile in Vietnam, vocational education and general education are managed by two ministries, so general education is generally high school (regular high school, specialized high school).
+Even in vocational education and continuing education centers, students mainly study the continuing education system at high school level, vocational training is very little and gradually decreasing, almost to zero.

 The "9+ Training" model at vocational colleges is a new training direction (similar to Japan), attracting many good and excellent junior high school graduates.
-With this training system, students study both vocational college (free of tuition) and general education according to the continuing education system.
-However, there are two obstacles: first, students who want to study for the high school diploma must study general education at vocational education and continuing education centers; second, most students entering the 9+ system are average and weak students, making it difficult to ensure the high intensity and high demands of study, many students cannot keep up and drop out. (to be continued)
+With this training system, students study vocational college (tuition-free) and study culture according to the continuing education system.
+However, there are two obstacles: first, students who want to study for the high school diploma must study culture at vocational education and continuing education centers; second, most students entering the 9+ system are average and weak students, making it difficult to ensure the high intensity and high demands of study, many students cannot keep up and drop out. (to be continued)

-Solutions to reduce stress in 10th grade exams
+Solutions to reduce stress during 10th grade exams

-First of all, it is necessary to widely disseminate laws, policies, and solutions for human rights in society.
-Vocational education needs to raise awareness and career choice ability for students, while affirming that workers in today's society do not only know one profession but must know many professions and study throughout their lives to easily change jobs.
+First of all, it is necessary to widely propagate in society about laws, policies, and solutions for human rights.
+Vocational education needs to raise awareness and career choice ability for students, and at the same time affirm that workers in today's society do not only know one profession but must know many professions and study throughout their lives to easily change jobs.

 The education sector and the labor, war invalids and social affairs sector coordinate to build an information system to forecast local human resource needs, training needs, and training level structure to effectively serve vocational education in junior high and high schools.